veandco/go-sdl2/README.md

 Due to `go-sdl2` being under active development, a lot of breaking changes are going to happen during v0.x.
 With [versioning system](https://github.com/golang/proposal/blob/master/design/24301-versioned-go.md) coming to Go soon, we'll make use of semantic versioning to ensure stability in the future.

+# Static compilation

+Since v0.3.0, it is possible to build statically against included libraries in `.go-sdl2-libs`.
+To build statically, run:

+`CGO_ENABLED=1 CC=gcc GOOS=linux GOARCH=amd64 go build -tags static -ldflags "-s -w"`

+You can also cross-compile to another OS.
+For example, to Windows:

+`CGO_ENABLED=1 CC=x86_64-w64-mingw32-gcc GOOS=windows GOARCH=amd64 go build -tags static -ldflags "-s -w"`

+For the list of OS and architecture, you can see inside the [.go-sdl2-libs](https://github.com/veandco/go-sdl2/tree/master/.go-sdl2-libs) directory.

+NOTE: If you're using the new Go Module system, you will need to refer to the master branch for now by running:

+`go get -v github.com/veandco/go-sdl2/sdl@master`

+Before building the program.

 # Cross-compiling
 ### Linux to Windows